nrposner/nvim_config/README.md

 Whenever you add, change, or delete lines in a git repo, this plugin will add lines in the margin which will show exactly where the change was made and which kind of change it was.
 Actually, it's a good deal more powerful than that, but I mainly use it for the gutter lines.

+_autopairs.lua_
+An essential quality-of-life pair completion plugin.
+Install it, forget about it, and never get frustrated by braces again.

 _noice.lua_
 From the creator of LazyVim, a new, enhanced UI for LazyVim.
 This is mainly a visual enhancement, but it's a great one, making the whol experience a good deal friendlier.